DreymaR/BigBagKbdTrixXKB/xkb-data_xmod/README.md

 For more general info, see the [main repo README][BBREADME].

-The [xkeyboard-config][XKBgitHb] files in this folder are updated to [XKB-data v2.23.1-1ubuntu1][XKB-Ub18], 2018.
+The [xkeyboard-config][XKBgitLb] files in this folder are updated to match Debian (Sid) [XKB-data v2.35.1][XKB_2-35], 2022.

-They work fine with other versions though, in nearly all cases.
+They work just fine with nearly all other versions and distros, though.

 Note that the `base` and `evdev` rules are compiled slightly differently, so I provide both.
 Their `.lst` and `.xml` counterparts are identical/aliases.
 <br>